Alex Popow

-Alex Popow Karaha (born 9 November 1975 in Lecheria) is a Venezuelan racing driver who competes in the American Le Mans Series and Rolex Sports Car Series for CORE autosport and Starworks Motorsport.
+Alex Popow Karaha (born 9 November 1975 in Lecheria) is a Venezuelan racing driver who last competed in the IMSA SportsCar Championship, having formerly competed in the American Le Mans Series and Rolex Sports Car Series for CORE autosport and Starworks Motorsport.
+Popow was champion of the LMPC class in the American Le Mans Series in 2012 and obtained a class victory at the 12 Hours of Sebring in 2012, and an overall win the inaugural Brickyard Grand Prix at Indianapolis Motor Speedway in 2012.

-He was champion of the LMPC class in the American Le Mans Series in 2012 and obtained a class victory at the 12 Hours of Sebring in 2012, and an overall win the inaugural Brickyard Grand Prix at Indianapolis Motor Speedway in 2012.
-Also, he finished second overall in the 2012 24 Hours of Daytona.
+Popow finished second overall in the 2012 24 Hours of Daytona, and most recently won the 2016 IMSA SportsCar Championship title alongside Renger van der Zande in the Prototype Challenge (PC) class.

 Name

 Popow's name, which is pronounced "pop-off", is the result of his Eastern European ancestry.
 During a broadcast on Speed Channel, it was revealed that his family name was originally Popov, but was changed to Popow upon his ancestors' immigration.

 Early racing career

 Popow began his racing career in his native Venezuela in 1996, winning the Eastern Division Championship for 2000cc cars.
 He repeated as champion one year later before moving up to the Fiat Palio Cup and Mustang Cup, where he reached success in both championships.
 Popow was the Expert Class champion in the Palio Cup in both 1998 and 1999, while also earning top honors in the Mustang Cup in 2000 and 2002.

 Having won the Formula 2000 Venezuela Championship in 2005, Popow went on to form the first all-Venezuelan team to participate in the Panam-GP series, which took place in six countries, including Venezuela.